How to Integrate PTZ Cameras into your Live Setup

 Choosing your PTZ Camera(s)

-First thing's first, you have to choose the type of PTZ camera that will best work for your setup.
+First thing's first - you have to choose the type of PTZ camera that will best work for your setup.
 There are many factors that go into making this selection including video output, cost, connection type, and camera specs.

 Another thing to consider with regards to video quality is the length of the cabling.
 HDMI, although a cheaper alternative to SDI, tends to require shorter runs so you do not run into decreased video quality.

 Another completely separate point is that nowadays, many PTZ cameras on the market are moving to IP connection where the cameras are connected to your hardware via Wi-fi, LAN, or WAN connection.
-There are many pros to using IP cameras, mainly the ease of connecting the camera, so definitely something to consider.
+There are many pros using IP cameras, mainly the ease of connecting the camera, so definitely something to consider.

 Choosing your Live-production Switcher

 Just like with “manned-operator” cameras, the video feed from a PTZ camera must go somewhere so you will have to choose a live production switcher.
-There are many options available out there, from NewTek TriCaster dedicated live-production systems to software options for a regular Windows computer like vMix Live-Production Software.
-What you ultimately choose to use depends on the scope of the production, cost, number of cameras and video inputs needed, and the availability of any additional effects that you want such backgrounds, overlays, etc.
+There are many options available out there, from NewTek TriCaster dedicated live-production systems and Blackmagic Atem switchers to software options for a regular Windows computer like vMix Live-Production Software.
+What you ultimately choose to use depends on the scope of the production, cost, number of cameras and video inputs needed, and the availability of any additional effects that you want such as backgrounds, overlays, etc.

 Connecting your PTZ Cameras to your System